CogentRoleplayCommunity/CogentRoleplay-Core/Running the Game.md

   1. **Make the Spellcasting Roll:** Using standard rules, make your Combat Roll VS the Drain Cost.
   1. **Resolve Drain:** Narrative Success means the spell is cast with no effect.
 Narrative Failure means the Caster takes an Injury (equal to the Narrative Failure).
 The Injury is a Mana Burn Injury, that can naturally heal (With natural healing reducing Injury Levels by -1 until the injury is fully healed).

+**Magic as Equipment**

+This is a good mechanic for a Hard Magic system, and is a common mechanic used in a lot of TTRPGs.
+The core mechanic is that spellcasters need to obtain and use spells using the same game mechanics as ammunition for ranged weapons.
+Casting a spell (regardless if it is successfully cast or not), consumes the spell and removes it from the Character's inventory.
+The number of spells carried, and how spells are purchased must be defined by the setting.

+* **Spell Slots:** Spell slots are predefined allocations that a spellcaster has as part of their Vocation.
+When a spell is cast, the spell slot is used up, and can't be reused until specific conditions are met (typically a full night rest).